Eurasian magpie: Europe

 Hopscotch game in England with the magpie rhyme.

-In Europe, magpies have been historically demonized by humans, mainly as a result of superstition and myth.
-The bird has found itself in this situation mainly by association, says Steve Roud: "Large black birds, like crows and ravens, are viewed as evil in British folklore and white birds are viewed as good".
+Magpies have historically been demonised by humans in Europe, mainly as a result of superstition and myth.
+The bird has found itself in this situation largely through association, says Steve Roud: "Large black birds, like crows and ravens, are viewed as evil in British folklore and white birds are viewed as good".
 In European folklore, the magpie is associated with a number of superstitions surrounding its reputation as an omen of ill fortune.
 In the 19th century book, A Guide to the Scientific Knowledge of Things Familiar, a proverb concerning magpies is recited: "A single magpie in spring, foul weather will bring".
 The book further explains that this superstition arises from the habits of pairs of magpies to forage together only when the weather is fine.
 In Scotland, a magpie near the window of the house is said to foretell death.
-An English tradition holds that a single magpie be greeted with a salutation in order to ward off the bad luck it may bring.
+According to an English tradition, greeting a single magpie is said to ward off any bad luck it may bring.
 A greeting might be something like "Good morning, Mr Magpie, how are Mrs Magpie and all the other little magpies?", and a 19th-century version recorded in Shropshire is to say "Devil, Devil, I defy thee!
 Magpie, magpie, I go by thee!" and to spit on the ground three times.

-In Britain and Ireland, a widespread traditional rhyme, "One for Sorrow", records the myth (it is not clear whether it has been seriously believed) that seeing magpies predicts the future, depending on how many are seen.
-There are many regional variations on the rhyme, which means that it is impossible to give a definitive version.
+In Britain and Ireland, the traditional rhyme "One for Sorrow" records the myth that seeing magpies predicts the future, depending on how many are seen.
+However, it is not clear whether this myth has ever been taken seriously.
+There are many regional variations of the rhyme, making it impossible to identify a definitive version.